 Many of our study results and recommendations have been implemented in European Union directives and guidelines.
 This applies to:

-In its position paper from February 2011, the CMDh once again recommended PAINT-Consult's written readability test method as an alternative to the Australian interview method in its position paper from February 2011 (PDF).
+In its position paper from February 2011 (last revised: December 2016), the CMDh recommends PAINT-Consult's written readability test method as an EU-wide accepted alternative to the Australian interview method (PDF).

 Further examples of official recognition by European medicines agencies of the written readability test, as used and developed by PAINT-Consult, are: the British medicine agency MHRA (PDF) and the German medicine agency BfArM (PDF).